kernaltrap8/WoRmod-SPRX-HEN/README.md

-# WoRmod-SPRX-HEN
+# WoRmod-SPRX
-HEN SPRX backend for WoRmod
+SPRX backend for WoRmod